catarak/intro-to-p5.js/README.md

 * Look at the [p5.js examples](https://p5js.org/examples/) and get familiar with what you can do with the library.

 ### Vocabulary
-* Program: A procedure, or set of instructions, that performs a specific task when executed by a computer.
+* Program (or Coding): A procedure, or set of instructions, that performs a specific task when executed by a computer.
 * Programming Language: The human-readable commands and syntax (or grammar rules) used to write programs.
-* Creative programming
+* Creative coding: programming to create something expressive instead of something functional.
-* JavaScript
+* JavaScript: a high-level programming language.
+It is one of the most popular programming languages in the world!
 * Color
 * Shape
 * Interaction